neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 There is, of course, a throughput, and that's, I think, the notion of the Jews as the other of Europe, the people that it made sense for Nazism to focus on the Jews because this had a resonance and it has a very ancient resonance in European history.

-But what's interesting, I think, about Nazism, and you see this in the Nazi ideologues and particularly of course in Mein Kampf, is that there's this kind of mishmash of elements taken from most of the modern, illiberal reservoir of ideas, including racism, anti-Semitism, eugenics, anti-feminism, etc., etc.
+But what's interesting, I think, about Nazism, and you see this in the Nazi ideologues and particularly of course in Mein Kampf[^3], is that there's this kind of mishmash of elements taken from most of the modern, illiberal reservoir of ideas, including racism, anti-Semitism, eugenics, anti-feminism, etc., etc.

 But what Hitler does, I think, and what's different from what's gone before is to make this not just one part, let's say, of the state's functioning.